 The legislation that regulates the Agency’s activities imposes a number of moves that promote its internationalisation:

-a)The external evaluation integrates the mandatory participation of experts from foreign or international institutions, in significant numbers;
+- The external evaluation integrates the mandatory participation of experts from foreign or international institutions, in significant numbers;

-b)The Revision Council must integrate persons with experience in similar foreign organisations;
+- The Appeals Council must integrate persons with experience in similar foreign organisations;

-c)The Agency is responsible for performing the actions inherent to the insertion of Portugal in the European system for the quality assurance of higher education;
+- The Agency is responsible for performing the actions inherent to the insertion of Portugal in the European system for the quality assurance of higher education;

-d)The Agency must integrate the Register created in the scope of the European quality assurance for higher education.
+- The Agency must integrate the Register created in the scope of the European quality assurance for higher education.